rclone/rclone/docs/README.md

 # Docs

-This directory tree is uses to build all the different docs for rclone.
+This directory tree is used to build all the different docs for rclone.

 See the `content` directory for the docs in markdown format.